 - An application for the tourist visa has to be submitted in the format as referred to in Online visa form

-- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with plane ticket or Foreigners, travelling in the accidental force landed a plane for any circumstances shall be issued transit visa for one day.
+- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with plane ticket or Foreigners, traveling in the accidental force landed a plane for any circumstances shall be issued transit visa for one day.

-- An application for the transit visa has to be submitted in the format as referred to online visa form
+- An application for the transit visa has to be submitted in the format as referred to the online visa form

 Types and costs: